-1. Encourage teams not to underestimate how much time it will take to design, build, and test-fly a successful, reliable TARC design.
+- 1. Encourage teams not to underestimate how much time it will take to design, build, and test-fly a successful, reliable TARC design.
 They should start their design and building work earlier and plan to have more test flights than they realize.
-The average successful team in previous years that made it to the flyoffs had made 15 practice flights and had numerous crashes, lost rockets, or other unexpected problems in the process.

-2. Have teams "walk before running"; encourage them to actually watch the DVD, read the TARC Handbook, and read the "Handbook of Model Rocketry", then build and fly simple one-stage model rockets (without egg payload, initially) before beginning their TARC design.
+The average successful team in previous years that made it to the flyoffs had made 15 practice flights and had numerous crashes, lost rockets, or other unexpected problems in the process. - 2.
+Have teams "walk before running"; encourage them to actually watch the online video, read the TARC Handbook (especially the new chapter on streamer recovery), and read the "Handbook of Model Rocketry", then build and fly simple one-stage model rockets (without egg payload, initially) before beginning their TARC design.
 Aerospace Specialty Products makes a special "learner" kit available to TARC teams at a reasonable price for this purpose.
-Then have the team fly their TARC design without the expensive altimeter until the design is fully proved in test flights.

-3. Encourage teams to act as teams, with division of labor and responsibility among the members and no single person doing it all.
-Logical tasks for individuals would include project manager, flight simulation specialist, payload specialist, launch and ignition specialist, recovery specialist, parts and component ordering specialist, rocket construction technique specialist, etc.

-4. Encourage teams to use a rocketry flight simulation program (SpaceCAD or RockSIM) to verify the stability and likely performance of their model before its test flights.
-It is cheaper to crash a rocket on a computer than on the field!

-5. Encourage teams not to make their rockets more complex than necessary.
+Then have the team fly their TARC design without the expensive altimeter until the design is fully proved in test flights. - 3.
+Encourage teams to act as teams, with division of labor and responsibility among the members and no single person doing it all.
+Logical tasks for individuals would include project manager, flight simulation specialist, payload specialist, launch and ignition specialist, recovery specialist, parts and component ordering specialist, rocket construction technique specialist, etc. - 4.
+Encourage teams to use a rocketry flight simulation program (SpaceCAD or RockSIM, or Open Rocket) to verify the stability and likely performance of their model before its test flights.
+It is cheaper to crash a rocket on a computer than on the field! - 5.
+Encourage teams not to make their rockets more complex than necessary and to make them reasonably light.
 The complexity may produce ideal flight performance on the computer, but it is likely to lead to discouraging reliability problems in flight testing.

-6. Help teams understand the importance of designs that reliably achieve straight-up flights; such designs are far less susceptible to unpredictable performance in windy weather (which may occur at the flyoffs) and have far more repeatable altitude performance.

-7. Be positive and encouraging to teams when they face difficulties in construction or in flight testing.
+Lighter rockets are encouraged by this year's new limit on liftoff mass (650 grams) and combined rocket motor total impulse (80 N-sec). - 6.
+Help teams understand the importance of designs that reliably achieve straight-up flights; such designs are far less susceptible to unpredictable performance in windy weather (which may occur at the flyoffs) and have far more repeatable altitude performance. - 7.
+Be positive and encouraging to teams when they face difficulties in construction or in flight testing.
 Point out to them that the previous winners all had failures in the process but learned from them and persevered to final success.
 Convince them that they can actually do this, and can succeed at making a good, qualifying flight.